Unfortunately, the National 3 Peaks Challenge is out of reach of most of us, let alone doing it with the family.

 Some challenges are easier than others.
 Some challenges have serious peaks, such as the Munros, and should only be undertaken with the appropriate skills and experience.
 Remember to only take on the challenges appropriate for your family.
 The button to view the map for each peak can help you with that planning.

 If these challenges have inspired you to take on the official Three Peaks Challenge be sure to visit the official website, where you can also join in on an organised Yorkshire Three Peaks Challenge or the Welsh Three Peaks Challenge.
+You can also find some more route instructions over at Think Adventure.

 Getting all these hiking challenges together has taken a LOT of work.
 However, it would not have been possible without the great work that’s already been done by people who go out and survey all the summits across the countries.